 The Head of Compliance does not hold any other responsibilities for the Company besides compliance.
-The Head of Compliance attends Committee and Board meetings and reports to the Audit and Risk Committee and the Board on all relevant matters.
+The Head of Compliance attends Committee and Board meetings and reports to the Risk Committee and the Board on all relevant matters, with ad-hoc reporting to the Audit Committee.

-The Compliance Function is authorized to review all areas of the Company and has full, free, and unrestricted access to all Company activities, records, property and personnel.
-Head of Compliance has full and direct access to the Board and the authority to escalate matters to ACGL where required.
+The Compliance function is authorized to review all areas of the Company and has full, free, and unrestricted access to all Company activities, records, property, and personnel.
+Compliance has full and direct access to the Board and the authority to escalate matters to ACGL where required.